Since 2016, we have held a regular workshop series on Python in data science for professional clients.

-We regularly hold custom workshops on specialized topics (such as Python in data science and R) for professional clients.
-Please contact firstname.lastname@example.org for more information.
+We can also hold custom workshops on other specialized topics; please contact email@example.com for more information.

 For Middle and High School Students

 - We offer a number of summer programs for middle and high school students, including

 the Creative Game Design Camp and the NSA/NSF-sponsored GenCyber boot camps.